DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 * **from** schools they are in partnership with
 * **to** schools they are in partnership with

-For example, a participant is at a school that is in partnership with a provider X. They then transfer to a school that is partnered with a different provider Y. They then transfer to a third school that is partnered with the original provider X. Provider X will see two transfer records, one where the participant is shown to be leaving the provider, and one where the participant is shown to be joining the provider.

 ```
 GET /api/v3/participants/ecf/transfers
 ```